Guide To Hazard Insurance For Homeowners

 Virtually every mortgage lender requires you to have homeowners insurance that offers protection against the most common hazards.
 Depending on the risk factors associated with the particular home, you may be required to purchase additional hazard insurance as well.
 Your mortgage lender should make it clear if hazard insurance is required and how your insurance quote will change.

 Insurance rates regularly increase to keep up with inflation in order to cover the cost of repairing your home.
 Your rates may also go up after an insurance inspection that may determine your home needs upgrades.
 If your neighborhood has felt the effects of climate change-driven storms and fires, your hazard insurance premiums may increase to cover the rising costs of repair.

 What does hazard insurance not cover?

-Shop around.
-Compare and contrast the varying list of hazards covered by different insurance companies.
 Generally speaking, hazard insurance will cover the structures on your property and the personal property within it if natural disaster strikes.
 Most will not cover floods or earthquakes.
-So, if the earth shifts beneath your home, which causes a pipe burst and minor flood, hazard or flood insurance will not cover it.
+So, if the earth shifts beneath your home, which causes a burst pipe and minor flooding, hazard or flood insurance will not cover it.